curvenote/templates/latex/arxiv_nips/README.md

-# Arxiv (NIPS)
+# arXiv (NIPS)

-A template for pre-prints based on the Arxiv submission guide, created by [George Kour](https://github.com/kourgeorge) and ported to a Curvenote template.
+A template for pre-prints based on the arXiv submission guide, created by [George Kour](https://github.com/kourgeorge) and ported to a Curvenote template.

 ![First Page of the Example Paper](thumbnail.png)